 NBCOT Pass Rates: National Board for Certification in Occupational Therapy pass rates.

 In the Field

 Students in the department benefit from diverse fieldwork experiences at world-renowned medical institutions, local and regional school systems, skilled nursing facilities, mental health facilities, rehabilitation centers, and in community-based programs.
+You will also gain hands on experience at Towson's Institute for Well-Being, Occupational Therapy Center.
 You will have the unique opportunity to demonstrate professional competencies under the supervision of a qualified occupational therapy practitioner in these settings.

-Our faculty members excel in teaching, research and service and provide you with valuable insight about the field.
-Their areas of expertise address areas across the lifespan, from children and youth on the autism spectrum to adults living with persistent mental illness to older adult occupational engagement, successful aging, and caregiver issues.
+Our faculty members excel in teaching, research and service.
+They provide you with valuable insight about the field.
+Their areas of expertise address range from children and youth on the autism spectrum to adults living with persistent mental illness to older adult occupational engagement, successful aging, and caregiver issues.

 Maryland’s Only Program